-However, looking at the diagram we recognize the situation.
-ADKM is a rectangle, whose length exceeds the width by AB.
+However, looking at Figure 4.2.3 we recognise the situation.
+ADKM is a rectangle whose length exceeds the width by AB.
 Rectangle ACKL is half of the excess rectangle, and equals rectangle HMGF, while LHEG is a completing square.
 All in all, we have precisely the same configuration as in the Old Babylonian rectangle problem that was described above.
 Euclid's innovation (apart from the wording of the proposition) is in the proof.
+Euclid does not simply cut, move around, and paste.
+He carefully constructs by means of parallels - the diagonal DE then serves to do so in such a way that the rectangles ACKL and